 View Categories

-In this guide, we’ll explain some of the many ways that you can add a MetaSlider slideshow to your site.
-Almost all of the settings and configuration for your slideshow is done via the “MetaSlider” link inside WordPress.
-However, you have many options for how and where to display the slideshow.
+In this guide, we’ll explain some of the many ways that you can add a MetaSlider slideshow or gallery to your site.
+You have many options for how and where to display the slideshow.
+This guide works for both the MetaSlider Slideshow and MetaSlider Gallery plugins.

 Option #1.
 Gutenberg Block #

-If you use the new block editor in WordPress, you can search for and use the “MetaSlider” block as in the image below.
-After choosing this block, you will be asked to select the name of the slideshow you want to use.
+If you use the new block editor in WordPress, you can search for and use the “MetaSlider” blocks as in the image below.
+After choosing this block, you will be asked to select the name of the slideshow or gallery you want to use.

 MetaSlider Gutenberg block

-You will be able to see a live preview of your slideshow and also choose between “Normal”, “Wide”, and “Full” widths.
+You will be able to see a live preview of your slideshow or gallery inside the post editing screen.
+This screenshot below shows the MetaSlider Slideshow block.

 MetaSlider Gutenberg block